Disability Tax Credit for ADHD or ADD

 Only a physician can diagnose ADD/ADHD and suggest recommendations for treatment.
 Numerous treatment options are available, and each can be performed independently or in conjunction with one another.
 If the condition is severe and impedes with a person’s ability to work or perform in school, assistance can be found by applying for the child disability tax credit, or completing an application for the Canadian Disability Credit.

-Some options for treatment of ADD/ADHD include:
+Some options for the treatment of ADD/ADHD include:

 • Management of the disease with medications such as Ritalin, Adderall or others